CCMS-UCSD/GNPSDocumentation/docs/featurebasedmolecularnetworking-with-mzmine2.md

 **IMPORTANT:** if you use a filter, we recommend using the filter "Reset the peak number ID"

-**NOTE** that this step was mandatory in the previous version of FBMN with MZmine2, now it is now optional.
+**IMPORTANT** Note that this step was mandatory in the previous version of FBMN with MZmine2, now the filter "Keep only peaks with MS2 scan (GNPS)" is optional.

 ![img](img/mzmine/ms2_filtering.png)